lee2278/Pinterest-Clone/README.md

 - Users can edit their boards
 - Users can delete their boards

+### Comments
+- Users can create comments on pins
+- Users can view all comments made on pins
+- Users can edit their comments
+- Users can delete their comments

+### Saves
+- Users can save pins by itself or onto boards
+- Users can view their saves
+- Users can delete things they've saved

 ### AWS
 - Users can upload images for their pins

+### Search Bar
+- Users can search for pins and view their searches

 ### Future Features
-- Saved
-   - Users can save any pin and be able to view and manage pins they've saved
-- Likes
-   - Users can like/unlike pins
-- Comments
-   - Users can comment on pins, edit comments or delete comments
-- Search Bar
-   - Users can search for pins and view their searches

 - Profile
    - Users can create and edit their profile
+- Following
+   - Users can follow other users and filter pins by their followed
+   - Perhaps have implement live chat

 ## Endpoints